-Harvest Date: August 30, 2020 Date Bottled: May 5, 2021 Total Production: 230 Cases Suggested Retail Price: \$57.00
+Harvest Date: September 3, 2021 Date Bottled: June 23, 2022 Total Production: 130 Cases Suggested Retail Price: \$57.00

 Artisanal Winemaking: All of our Chardonnay is handled one lot at a time.
 Only as the grapes arrive at the winery do we decide how to treat them.
 Sometimes it is straight to the press as whole clusters, while other times a cold soak might be necessary.
-The Hyde Old Wente grapes had at least an hour of skin contact in the press, mainly for flavor extraction.
 Fermentation is in 100% brand new French oak barrels, with the difference that the staves are water bent (instead of fire bent), which tones down the impact of the wood.
 Frequent lees stirring, or 'batonnage' at least three times a week for over seven months, contributes to the long finish and unique mouth-feel.